 Or help you look a bit goofy.
 That's worth something, right?

-Thanks to Rachel
+Thanks to Rachel for sewing advice.

 Step 1: Get an Old Hoodie

 This hoodie has been great for me.
 I failed to return the favor and during a big wheel race I tore a big hole in the back.

 Ah well, now I have an excuse to rip it up even more in the name of science!